ambidextrous/weeBabyBigData/readMeMinusRegressionData.md

 ### Sleep schedule visualisation

 Babies are creatures of habit.
-The aim of this graph is to let you see what your baby's habit's are, so that you understand what's going on and better plan your day.
+The aim of this graph is to let you see what your baby's habits are, so that you understand what's going on and better plan your day.
 It also allows you to get a visual representation of what daytime sleep patterns are most conducive to your baby (and you) getting a good night's sleep, e.g. does your baby tend to sleep better if put to bed at 22:00 or 23:00?
-Obviously a lot of this stuff is pretty intuitive and common-sensical, but the graph can be a helpful way of looking at a large ammountof information in a single glance.
+Obviously a lot of this stuff is pretty intuitive and common-sensical, but the graph can be a helpful way of looking at a large ammount of information in a single glance.

 ### Anaylsis